SandyRodger/RB130-139/blocks.md

 ### [Closures](https://launchschool.com/lessons/c0400a9c/assignments/0a7a9177)

   A savable "chunk of code".
-It binds the artifacts around it (like copying and pasting a cell with its refrences in Microsoft Excel) and builds an "enclosure" around them.
-Whatever methods, variabes etc. are within scope at the moment of saving remains in scope when the closure is called at a later time.
+It binds the artifacts around it (like in Microsoft Excel, copying and pasting a cell with its references ) and builds an "enclosure" around them.
+Whatever methods, variabes etc. are within scope at the moment of saving remain in scope when the closure is called at a later time.
 It is comparable to a method you've defined, which can be passed around.
-These references to its surrounding objects is called its **binding**.
+These references to its surrounding objects are called its **binding**.

 In Ruby a closure is handled with a Proc, Block or Lambda.
 Proc is a [class](https://docs.ruby-lang.org/en/2.6.0/Proc.html) which can instantiate proc objects, the other two are not.